Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 A script to create sample MQTT-Mappings can be found [here](resources/script/createSampleMQTTMappings.sh).

-For all target payloads (Measurement, Event, Alarm, Inventory) schemas for the required Cumulocity are defined and validated.
+For all target payloads in Cumulocity (Measurement, Event, Alarm, Inventory) schemas for the required  are defined and validated.
 In the sample below , e.g. a warning is shown since the required property ```source.id``` is  missing in the payload.
 <br/>